marmeladema/calligra/README.rst

 Nested array of pointers or pointers to array are not supported.

-At the moment, you have to define everything from Python and generate everything.
+At the moment, you have two choices:

+- define everything from Python
+- parse C code with the cparser importer module

-In the future, you will be able to import definitions from :
+In the future, you will be able to import definitions from:

-- pre-written C code (probably using pycparser)
 - JSON Schema

 Examples